 With the holidays approaching, many parents become anxious about their kiddos sleep, and how to keep them on a schedule.
 With oh so many celebrations, out of town guests, traveling, and pure excitement, how do parents have it ALL – sleep and a fantastic holiday season?
+I’m sharing my best holiday sleep tips for kids.

 I find that the anxiety is even higher with parents who have recently gotten their babies sleeping on a schedule and are worried that they might regress a little over the holidays.